ljanda/emilyriederer/content/page/talks.md

 ---
-title: Tech Talks
+title: "Tech Talks"
-comments: false
+comments: no
 ---

 I really enjoy sharing ideas - whether that be in person, in direct messages, on Twitter threads, etc. Here, I share materials from these talks.
 Please reach out if you're interested to talk more about any of these topics!